 Every school has a duty to promote attendance and we work hard to ensure that our pupils come to school every day, because every day matters.
 Attendance is rigorously tracked and we can see that pupils who have poor attendance make slower progress and experience greater difficulties in forming strong, supportive friendships.
 Parents/carers have a vital role to play in developing a positive attitude towards school attendance.
-If, at any time, you have a problem with your child not wanting to come to school then please speak to their classteacher or to Mrs Cooper or Mr Faris.
+If, at any time, you have a problem with your child not wanting to come to school then please speak to their classteacher or to Mr Hynes.
 If a child misses their school day we can never replace it for them, so we need them with us for all 190 days!

 Registration takes place twice a day, at the start of morning school and at the start of the afternoon.
 Therefore, each day counts as 2 sessions.
 Any absence is recorded as authorised (when the school is aware of the cause of the absence) or unauthorised (when the school does not know the cause of the absence.)
 Each term the Attendance Officer meets with members of the leadership team school to review attendance.
 Any pupil with attendance below 95% is closely monitored and the Attendance Officer may contact parents/carers if they feel that attendance is worsening.
 Pupils who have attendance below 80% (ie missing at least 1 day of school per week) will be contacted and in certain cases they will be referred to the legal process.